ishaanghatak/Sensor-Data-Parser/README.md

 # Sensor-Data-Parser

-## Programming Problem:
+## Description:
-Implementation of functions to parse data from an arbitrary sensor.
+Implementation of functions to parse data from an arbitrary sensor to target a programming problem.
 Tests the functions using randomly generated data.

 ## Functions: